mui/material-ui/docs/data/joy/customization/themed-components/themed-components.md

 Here's how you'd go for extending a component's available sizes.
 We recommend following the in-use t-shirt sizing convention to maintain consistency with all the other props.

+Here is an example of extending the button sizes to include `xs` and `xl` values:

 ```js
 extendTheme({
   components: {